folutade/KnowThatYouAnointed/content/posts/the-party.md

   *There was war in the heavens.
 Michael and his angels made war on the dragon.
 The dragon and his angels made war.
 They didn’t prevail.
 No place was found for them any more in heaven. **The great dragon was thrown down, the old serpent, he who is called the devil and Satan, the deceiver of the whole world.** He was thrown down to the earth, and his angels were thrown down with him.*
   -Revelation 12:7-9

-* Hence, by saying “that’s real evil” Lecrae seems to be asserting that the “fake deep gurus” are doing the work of the evil one by trying to snatch away people’s belief in God’s word and using shrewd but deceptive argument to deconstruct Christian faith.
+* Hence, by saying “that’s real evil” Lecrae seems to be asserting that the “fake deep gurus” are doing the work of the evil one by trying to snatch away people’s belief in God’s word and using shrewd but deceptive arguments to deconstruct Christian faith.

 {{< /details >}}